 - cilantro or parsley and fresh lime wedges for garnish, optional

 - After the time is up, use tongs to scrape anything off of the top of the steak and transfer the steak to a cutting board.
-Add the remaining ingredients to the slow-cooker and stir well.
 Cover and let it cook while you address the steak.

 - Hold the steak down at one end with a fork.
 Poke another fork into the steak near the anchoring fork and pull away, down the length of the steak, shredding the steak into long, thin, ropey strips.
 Repeat until the whole steak has been shredded.
 Return the shredded meat to the slow-cooker and toss to distribute everything evenly.
 Serve hot, warm, or room temperature on rice or noodles.
 If desired, garnish with chopped, fresh cilantro or parsley and some fresh lime wedges for squeezing over the dish.